Never miss a thing! Sign up for our e-news brief and ministry updates.

 Children in grades 1-6 enjoy worship with their families for one hour and participating in a Sunday morning small group, also known as, Bible Fellowship Groups (BFGs), during the other hour.
 During BFG, children are divided into small groups according to grade level where they have fun learning a Bible lesson, engage in a time of discussion and enjoy an activity designed to reinforce what they are learning.

 YES!
-We offer a host of on-site small group Bible studies which meet every Sunday.
+We offer a host of on-site and online small group Bible studies which meet every Sunday.
 We call these Bible Fellowship Groups (BFGs) and groups are available for all members of your family.
 BFGs are where we connect with one another and share life's ups and downs.
 We're happy to help you find the right fit for you.
 Visit as many as you wish.

 So glad you asked!
 Check out the variety of opportunities for you and your entire family to grow closer to God and to get to know others beyond Sunday morning worship.